Anton Lembit Soans: Anton Soans as a city planner after World War II

 Soans’ urban planning intensified after World War II.
 A detailed plan for Mõisaküla private area was created with E. Habermann (1947).
 Then the post-war planning plans for Viljandi (1950), Narva, Põltsamaa (1955) and Valga (1956).
-Revival of Pärnu as a formerly gorgeous resort town, restoration of Tartu as a center for education and science (1945 with Peeter Tarvase, 1948, 1954 with J. Fomini and H. Arman, 1959 corrected) and Tallinn's new general plan (with O. Keppe and H. Arman, Option I, 1946, Revised 1950, was approved in 1952; Soviet Soviet Prize in 1948).
-The post-war reconstruction of Tallinn provided for the development of the city for 20 years.
+Revival of Pärnu as a formerly prestigious resort town, restoration of Tartu as a centre for education and science (1945 with Peeter Tarvase, 1948, 1954 with J. Fomini and H. Arman, 1959 corrected) and Tallinn's new general plan (with O. Keppe and H. Arman, Option I, 1946, Revised 1950, was approved in 1952; Soviet Estonia Prize in 1948).
+Post-war reconstruction of Tallinn took 20 years to achieve its development as a capital.
 The first 5–6 years were spent on restoration work, not many new buildings were built.
-In 1946, the renovation of the theater and concert hall "Estonia" was started (finished 1950).
-In 1947-48 the Lenin (now Rävala blvd) avenue and the Estonian Red Hut (now Theater) square was created.
-The main focus was on the region most affected - the city center.
+In 1946, the renovation of the theatre and concert hall "Estonia" was begun and completed four years later.
+In 1947-48 the Lenin (now Rävala blvd) avenue and the Estonian Red Hut, later Theatre Square, was created.
+The main focus had been on the most devastated parts of the urban scape, in the city centre.